 Trading fees can be a headache if you’re paying a significant amount of money in commission to buy and sell stocks, ETFs or options.
 Fortunately, more brokers are moving toward a commission-free trading model for those investments to attract investors.
 When considering which brokerage to invest with, read the fine print so you understand exactly what trading fees apply.
 If you’re looking at a brokerage with free trades, make sure you know what securities you can trade at no cost and whether any limitations apply.

-- Consider talking to your financial advisor before making a move from one brokerage to another.
+- Consider talking to your financial advisor before making a move from one brokerage to another to make sure you’re choosing the best option for your financial goals.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/TheaDesign, ©iStock.com/photoschmidt, ©iStock.com/SIphotography